 Use full screen takes advantage of the full touchscreen size when operating the I/O screen.

-Radio mode only displays one item at a time in the matrix view.
+Allow multiple tabs displays multiple items at the same time in the matrix view.

 5.1 Inputs

 Patch sources (displayed on top) to Input channels or to the Ext In of Mix channels (displayed on the left).